GBora/rest-helper-server/README.md

 # rest-helper-server

 This is a project that is intended to be an all batteries included REST-server which should be easy to setup (no configuration needed) and allows front end developers to quickly prototype javascript applications that heavily rely on getting their data from an REST endpoint via ajax.

 It contains the following collections of endpoints:

+* messages (to try and build out a messager type application) DONE WITH INCOMPLETE SWAGGER
+* to-do's (a back-end for the classical learning example) DONE WITH INCOMPLETE SWAGGER
+* statuses (if you need to receive a particular status code) DONE AS MIDDLEWARE
+* delays (if you need to test what happens when the backend has delays) DONE AS MIDDLEWARE
 * cars (to suply cars to try out building a products/product view) IN PROGRESS
 * users (to allow to test out various login/logout/signup etc scenarios) IN PROGRESS
-* messages (to try and build out a messager type application) NOT STARTED
-* to-do's (a back-end for the classical learning example) DONE EXCEPT SWAGGER
-* statuses (if you need to receive a particular status code) NOT STARTED
-* delays (if you need to test what happens when the backend has delays or randomly crashes) NOT STARTED

 * Instalation and geting started